seanf316/P4-Cinema-Go/README.md

 #### **EPIC: Base Html/Homepage [#9](https://github.com/seanf316/P4-Cinema-Go/issues/9)**

-- As a User I would like to view the site on my different devices so that I can review the site on the go [#14](https://github.com/seanf316/P4-Cinema-Go/issues/14)
+- As a User I would like to view the site on my different devices so that I can view the site on the go [#14](https://github.com/seanf316/P4-Cinema-Go/issues/14)
 - As a User I want to see a clear way of navigating the site so that I can find the information relative to my needs [#15](https://github.com/seanf316/P4-Cinema-Go/issues/15)
 - As a User I want to be able to get in touch with the Developer so that I can enquire about issues/suggestions I may have [#16](https://github.com/seanf316/P4-Cinema-Go/issues/16)